zng-ui/zng/TODO/Optimizations.md

 ## `UiNode::layout`

-* Can we takeover tracking context values in the info?
+* Review layout double-pass of stacks.
-  - Current method is error prone, specially for the constrains that get modified a lot, .
+    - What happens for nested stacks, quadratic?

 ## `UiNode::render`